Lapland-UAS-Tequ/tequ-jetson-basler/README.md

 # tequ-jetson-basler
 Install and configure Basler pylon components for Computer Vision to NVIDIA Jetson Xavier NX / Nano board.

+This guide is written using version Pylon version 6.2.0.21487 in Jetson Nano with official Jetpack 4.6.1.

 # Install Basler Pylon Package for ARM64

-This guide is written using version Pylon version 6.2.0.21487

 ```
 cd $home